 (3) A waiver of or extension of time within which to fulfill the minimum continuing education requirements shall not exceed one (1) year.

 (4) If the medical disability or illness upon which a waiver or extension has been granted continues beyond the period of the waiver or extension, the person holding a license shall reapply for the waiver or extension.

-(b) Upon request by the applicant, the board may permit the applicant to resume practice, if ten (10) hours continuing education is obtained within three (3) months of the date on which the applicant is approved to resume practice.
+(b) Upon request by the applicant, the board may permit the applicant to resume practice if ten (10) hours of continuing education is obtained within three (3) months of the date on which the applicant is approved to resume practice.

 (2) The continuing education hours received in compliance with this section shall be in addition to the continuing education requirements established in Section 1 of this administrative regulation and shall not be used to comply with the requirements of that section.